 - Full information is available to all participants in the market place

 One crucial characteristic of a competitive dry bulk market is that shipowners have no individual influence over market freight rates.
 Profit is made in the margin between revenues and costs.
-The only element that shipowners have control over is costs.
+The only element that shipowners have control over cost.
 Competitive markets tend to be driven by cost trends, rather than by demand features.

 Dry Bulk Market Trends Over the Past 30 Years

-Over the past 30 years, total volume of cargo has more than doubled at an annual average compound growth rate of 4.5% per year.
+Over the past 30 years, the total volume of cargo has more than doubled at an annual average compound growth rate of 4.5% per year.
 Demand growth is much more uneven on a year-to-year basis over the past 30 years.
-Highest rate of growth to be observed occurred in 2010, at 12.1%.
+The highest rate of growth to be observed occurred in 2010, at 12.1%.
 2010 growth rate is about three times the long-term average.
 Since 1995, ship tonnage growth rate has fluctuated between -2.8% and 12.1%.
 Over the past 30 years, shipping demand growth tends to move in cycles of good years, medium years, poor years, and back again.
 In other words, freight rates rate peaks, declines, becomes negative, recovers again.
 Shipping cycles exist around a rising trend in the total volume of cargo moved.

 Cost Structure of Tramp Ship Operators